Cypooos/GenOS/README.md

  - Making relations (like a `son:X,Y,Z` tag that will allow for a path-like system) and relation operation easier

 It is very much still in the works.

+## Branches and versions

+`Choke` is a game design to be an OS at the same time.
+This branch use this OS to this endevor.

+The screen trait is only present on the `Choke` branch for now.

+See [GenOS-old](https://github.com/Cypooos/GenOS-old) for the old C++ version of this project